 One benefit of setting up GPS on a drone is to get real time GPS coordinates – so when you crash you can track down your model.
 You could display them in your OSD, but that’s only useful when you have video signal or to look back in the DVR.
 In this guide I will show you how to record GPS coordinates inside the Taranis.

-In this tutorial I will show you why and how to setup GPS in Betaflight for a quadcopter.
-I will also explain which is the best GPS module to get.
+In this tutorial I will show you why and how to setup GPS in Betaflight, and explain what GPS module you should get.
+With GPS enabled you can display coordinates and home arrow on OSD, or have GPS rescue mode available.

 Another Arduino GPS Project – Mini GPS Device